 One of my favorite cookies that show up at our holiday cookie exchange is a creative combination of lemon and rosemary in a shortbread.
-A former coworker of mine brings these cookies and I usually get go home with all the extras.
+A former coworker of mine brings these cookies and I usually get to go home with all the extras.
 We both love them, but others seem to be resistant to the savory herb flavor in something that is supposed to be strictly sweet.

 It is surprising how delicious the rosemary tastes in the cookies.
 It isn’t an overwhelming flavor, but more of a crisp, refreshing background to the sweet lemon shortbread.
 I’ve been meaning to make these cookies for a while, but just haven’t gotten around to it.